tenzir/tenzir/web/docs/tql2/operators/compress.md

 save_file "/tmp/backup.json.gz"
 ```

-Recompress a Zstd-compressed file at a higher compression level:
+###  Recompress a Zstd-compressed file at a higher compression level

 ```tql
 load_file "in.zst"